Internal Assessment and Data Capture Policy – 2020/21

 - Informal formative assessment will take place during every lesson and be used to shape the lesson.

-- Teacher delivers the content on the unit plan and reaches a formal formative assessment point.
+- The teacher delivers the content on the unit plan and reaches a formal formative assessment point.

 - The teacher sets this formative assessment task and then marks it using whole class feedback.